corda/corda-docs-portal/content/en/tools/digital-currencies/issuing/creating-issuance-requests.md

 title: "Creating Issuance Requests"
 ---

 Once [tokens have been minted]({{< relref "../minting/_index.md" >}}), tokens of that type can be issued.
-Issuing tokens involves transfering them to the relevant entities.
+Issuing tokens involves transferring them to the relevant entities.

-The general process of issuance, and the on-ledger actions involved will be very similar, if not identical, for both central bank  and SC.
+The general process of issuance, and the on-ledger actions involved will be very similar, if not identical, for both CBDCs and for stablecoins.
 However, the permissions of these on-ledger actions may be divided differently based on implementation.
 For example, in {{< tooltip >}}CBDC{{< definitiondc term="CBDC" >}}{{< /tooltip >}} issuance, the custodian and the token issuing entity will both be a central bank, while these roles may be divided for a stablecoin.

-The following assumes you are logged in as a entity capable to creating an issuance request, such as a commercial bank.
+The following assumes you are logged in as an entity capable of creating an issuance request, such as a commercial bank.

 1. In the left-hand menu, click on **Issuances**.